by Keith A. Richardson

 Not only do I acquire a job at IAY, hired by someone whose English is amazingly good (turns out to be a Japanese-Canadian from Edmonton), I am so pathetic at my first two assignments—to be the English-speaking voice in a kindergarten class and later to “teach” dull, disinterested junior high children most of whom attend only because of parental pressure— that I am soon dispatched to the 8th floor where I will teach adults, either one-on-one or in groups of two to five.
 Fascinating clients that include architects, doctors, computer programmers, bankers, small business owners, travel agents, bored housewives, and a hotel president who shows me that in Japan it is possible to find successful men as iconoclastic as I!

 Rather soon, I also became the chief proofer/editor of the company’s English translation division.
-IAY did considerable work for the government of Hokkaido and the City of Sapporo, considered, because of its northern identity, more cosmopolitan than many Japanese cities in the south, and therefore a frequent invitee to joiner and of international conferences on the perils and benefits of ice and snow and cool, glorious summers.
+IAY did considerable work for the government of Hokkaido and the City of Sapporo, considered, because of its northern identity, more cosmopolitan than many Japanese cities in the south, and therefore a frequent invitee to and joiner of international conferences on the perils and benefits of ice and snow and cool, glorious summers.
 I learned that there are dozens of towns and cities in Canada with sister city relationships in northern Japan and Hokkaido in particular.

 Tsuiki-san, owner of the language school, Suzuki-san, head of the translation department, and I all share the same birth year—but by two months I am the youngest, so there is no problem with age hierarchy!
 How lucky is this?
 Turns out that Mrs. Suzuki, who enjoys a reputation as bit of a slave driver, has been singularly unimpressed by most of the foreign staff previously assigned to her service.
 She and I, however, get along well, and I come to love my time with the team on the upper deck.